jerrydaphantom/hkjc-ml-research/README.md

 # HKJC Race Outcome Modeling: Chronological ML, Probability Calibration, and Market-Aware Strategy Research

+## Foreword

+You might be wondering why I chose to tackle the problem of horse racing, and that is a very valid question.

+Horse racing is no more stochastic than, say, stocks or the weather.

+On the surface, there are two parts that contribute to the difficulty.
+The first is predicting the race results.
+With a plethora of variables related to the horses, jockeys, trainers, weather, track conditions, and so on, there is a lot in play.
+The second is figuring out whether those predictions can be turned into a strategy that is actually profitable and sustainable, not just something that looks good on paper.

+But that is also what intrigued me.

+I wanted to work on something that was difficult enough to be a real intellectual challenge, something to brainstorm at night.
+At the same time, horse racing felt niche enough that it was not completely impossible to approach.
+Compared to analysing stocks, it felt more contained, more unusual, and maybe just plausible enough that a working strategy could exist.
+I know that there have been people who studied racing seriously and were successful at it.

+And there is the thrill factor.
+With stocks, the average annual return is usually discussed in percentages over a long period of time.
+With horse racing, the result is much more immediate and much more unforgiving.
+A well-informed bet can still go to zero, but calling correctly on an under-bet horse can return many times the original stake in just a couple of minutes.

+When I first started, I thought this would mostly be a machine-learning project, but as I worked on it, I realised that the model was only one part of the problem: figuring out how to obtain the data, how to engineer the scraper, how to store such a large amount of it, how to clean it, how to deal with exceptions, and how to decide what variables should even go into the machine in the first place.

+So in the end, this project became much more than just trying to predict horse races.
+It became a way for me to take an idea that sounded slightly absurd at first, break it down, engineer, and see how far I could push it.

 ## Overview

 Play responsibly.
 Gamble at your own risk.